Takakiriy/codediff/README.md

     codediff  codediff.ini

 - Copy the specified setting file to `~/_tmp/_diff/1/.codediff.ini` and read it.
-    At this time, LocalPath parameter is replaced to full path
+    `LocalPath` parameter in the destination file will be replaced to the full path.
 - `.git` folder is created in `~/_tmp/_diff/1/working` and Git commit difference is created
 - Visual Studio Code is opened
 - Please change to Source Control view and show difference